 Relationship between artwork, space, and spectator in Light Art.

-The theoretical classes will serve to present fundamental content, references, and different concepts relevant to the development of the subject.
+Lectures: theoretical sessions presenting fundamental content, references, and relevant concepts for the development of the course.

-Throughout the course, various individual or group exercises will be proposed that students must complete to deepen their understanding of the material being presented.
-Some of these exercises will be completed during class time, while others will be completed between sessions.
+Practical classes and exercises: throughout the course, students will complete a series of individual or group exercises to deepen their knowledge.
+Some will be carried out during class time, while others will be completed between sessions.

 Light Art: